Calabonga/Calabonga.Commandex.Engine/README.md

 ## History of changes

+### v1.2.0 2024-10-09

 * Nugets dependencies versions updated
 * `ServiceCollection` extension created for DefaultResultProcessor registration in container
 * Base commands processing implementation updated for new type of the result creation available
 * `IResultProcessor` interface created as abstraction for pipeline processing
 * Some classes and interface was renamed
+* Some base commands property Result is marked as virtual

 ### v1.1.0 2024-10-07